 (* Marshall of the Lord King of all Ireland)

 This account has been denounced as 'one of the most daring and successful concoctions intended to provide an ancient house with a Conquest pedigree,' (Quoted from "British History Online).
 In so many ways it does not add up, such as the facts that there is no corroberating evidence from the official record in the Domesday Book, 1086, and that Osbert would have been at least 70 or 80 years old at the time of the Norman invasion of Ireland (1169).
-But it achieved Henry's objectives; every gazetteer of Peerages and Baronetages published since to this day has reproduced all or some of the detail.
+But it achieved Henry's objectives; every gazetteer of Peerages and Baronetages published since to this day has reproduced as fact all or some of the detail.

 We do not know if the name was adopted before or after the arrival in England.